What are adenoids?

 How can we tell if they are enlarged

+The adenoids are not visible when looking into the front of the nose.
 Examination with a flexible fibre-optic endoscope is the most accurate means of confirming their size.
-Tiny Paediatric endoscopes (2.4mm in diameter) can be used in the outpatient setting and are mostly well tolerated by children (fiberoptic endoscopy).
+Tiny Paediatric endoscopes (2.4mm in diameter about half the size of an adult one)) can be used in the outpatient setting and are mostly well tolerated by children (fiberoptic endoscopy).

 Is surgery to remove the adenoids effective?